-This mushroom quinoa soup is creamy, naturally vegan soup made with coconut milk as the base.
-It's loaded with flavor, packed with healthy ingredients and makes for a perfect weeknight meal.
+This mushroom quinoa soup is a creamy, naturally vegan soup made with coconut milk as the base.
+It's full of flavor and makes for a perfect weeknight meal.

 When it comes to cozy recipes, I'm all for a creamy coconut soup.
 But coconut and mushroom?
 For the longest time, I thought that was a crazy weird flavor combination.
 I grew up with mushrooms in Italian style dishes with tomatoes, beans, pastas, stews, etc., that adding them to something Asian-inspired just seemed wrong.